 The next morning, Calvin drives the kids to school instead of having them take the bus as a precaution.
 Josh asks if they can give Emma a ride to school too but Malcolm protests that they would be more likely to get pulled over with a White girl in the car.
 Josh insists that she is his friend, but Calvin asserts that he will only drive his sons to school today until things “die down.”
 Malcolm points out the ironic nature of his word choice which causes Calvin to scold him.
 In his anger, Malcolm states that the only reason Emma is friends with Josh is because no one else likes her.
 Emma waves sadly from her driveway as the Perkins family drives away.

 Emma is disheartened that her friend isn’t riding the bus with her and didn’t offer to give her a ride.
 Her mother attempts to comfort her by saying that Calvin is the principal and probably has a meeting but Emma isn’t convinced.
 Just then, Uncle Manny calls to check-in.
 He assures her that he is going to be okay and reminds her that career day is tomorrow.
 Emma hands the phone back to her mother and runs out the door to catch the bus.
 After she leaves, Sue continues the conversation asking Manny to tell her the truth about how bad it is.
 Manny explains that everyone is calling the cops murderers and at least 100 officers were injured and many quit.
+They discuss the faults of the media jumping to conclusions since the officer in question didn’t have their body-cam on during the incident.
 Manny describes how the precinct had to be boarded up due to looting and burning in the surrounding neighborhood.
 They bemoan the loss of businesses and Sue exclaims that if anyone attempted to vandalize her salon, they would have a “date with the undertaker.”
-Manny expresses that “Black lives matter, but so do blue lives” and promises to come over when he can.
+Manny promises to come over when he can.

-Sue hangs up the phone and walks over to the Perkins house and rings the doorbell.
-Bella answers the door and feigns happiness at the wilted flowers Sue brought over.
+Sue hangs up the phone and walks over to the Perkins house.
+Bella feigns happiness at the wilted flowers Sue brought over.
 Sue tries to play it cool but blurts out her feelings about recent events.
 She explains that her family works in the police force so she knows well how horrible split-second decisions can be.
 Bella is taken aback and clarifies that what happened was not a split-second decision.
-Sue recoils and explains that she is feeling “just as distraught” as Bella over recent events, which Bella resents.
+Sue recoils and explains that she is feeling “just as sick” as Bella over recent events, which Bella resents.
 They quickly realize that this conversation is not going to end well and decide to part ways.
 As she is leaving, Sue turns around and expresses that Emma doesn’t make friends easily so it would be a shame for her friendship with Josh to be ruined.
-Bella does not respond and shuts the door.
+Bella does not respond.

 At recess, students are playing an intense game of soccer.
 Josh pushes past Emma to score a goal and is glowing in his achievement when Emma asks if he shoved her on purpose.
 She retaliates by shoving him back as the rest of the students begin to chant, “FIGHT!”
 The teacher interrupts the action and threatens to end recess early if the students cannot be kind.
 Emma asks Josh if he doesn’t want to be her friend anymore.
 Josh is shocked by the question and assures her that they are still friends, but Emma cites her concern over the school commute that morning.
 Josh explains that his dad is being extra careful right now.